Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-The process $P$ defines two consecutive outputs on a session from $x$ to $y$, and an asynchronous output on a session from $z$ to $u$.
+} \begin{exa} To illustrate the preservation of order \emph{within} a session and the asynchrony \emph{between} different sessions, we consider the following process: \cyclicAsyncXReddP The process $P$ defines two consecutive sends on a session from $x$ to $y$, and an asynchronous send on a session from $z$ to $u$.
 Two reductions are possible from $P$:

-The reduction~\ref{eq:exRed1} entails the synchronization of the output on $x$ and the input on $y$; afterwards, the output on $x'$ is connected to the input on $a$ that prefixes $Q$.
-The reduction~\ref{eq:exRed2} entails the synchronization of the output on $z$ and the input on $u$, connecting $Q$ and $R$ on a new session between $z'$ and $c$.
-Note that from $P$ there is no reduction involving the output on $x'$, since $x'$ is connected to the continuation endpoint of the output on $x$ and is thus not (yet) paired with a dual input.
+The reduction~\eqref{eq:APCP:xRed1} entails the synchronization of the send on $x$ and the receive on $y$; afterwards, the send on $x'$ is connected to the receive on $a$ that prefixes $Q$.
+The reduction~\eqref{eq:APCP:xRed2} entails the synchronization of the send on $z$ and the receive on $u$, connecting $Q$ and $R$ on a new session between $z'$ and $c$.
+Note that from $P$ there is no reduction involving the send on $x'$, since $x'$ is connected to the continuation name of the send on $x$ and is thus not (yet) paired with a dual receive.